-Vietnam Group Operator is a B2B-facing brand under Scivi The team has worked in Vietnam group operations since 2005 and has handled 500+ groups across education-led, affinity, culture, heritage, and leisure-style programs.
+Vietnam Group Operator is a partner-focused brand under Scivi.
+The team has worked in Vietnam group operations since 2005 and has handled 500+ groups across education-led, affinity, culture, heritage, and leisure-style programs.

-Vietnam-based operating experience built over long-running group programs, not a newly assembled supplier directory.
+Vietnam-based operating experience built over long-running group programs.

 Experience across group formats that depend on routing, timing, guides, meals, and live ground control.

-The ideal range for well-paced leisure, senior, alumni, affinity, food, heritage, and incentive-lite groups.
+Well-paced leisure, senior, alumni, affinity, food, heritage, and incentive-lite programs with controlled routing and ground delivery.

 Initial response standard for qualified group briefs, with follow-up questions before assumptions are locked into a quote.